A familiar roof on Greater Manchester’s trading estates

 Where it sits in your asbestos management plan

 The Control of Asbestos Regulations 2012 place a duty to manage on whoever controls a non-domestic building.
 You must know where asbestos is, record its condition, assess the risk and maintain a written plan for managing it.
-Encapsulating a sound roof is a recognised way of discharging that duty: the material is left undisturbed, its condition is improved, and the work is documented in your register and management plan.
+Encapsulating a sound roof is a recognised way of discharging that duty: the material is left undisturbed, its condition is improved, and we document the work in your register and management plan.

 What the regulations never ask you to do is panic.
 A sound, sealed asbestos cement roof can be managed in place for years.
 Equally, they never let you ignore a deteriorating one.